aspyct/rusty/docs/index.md

 cargo install rsec
 ```

 It's very early alpha for now so don't expect it to be stable, but it should be somewhat useful.
-You can find usage examples in the posts below.
+You can find usage examples through fun experiments in the posts below.

 <h2>Experiments</h2>
 <ul>